 The Marshal records items under capital leases as an asset and an obligation in the accompanying statement of net assets.
-During the year ended April 30, 2008, the Marshal was under capital lease agreements for the lease of a copier and a postage machine.
-The lease for the copier will expire in September 2008, and the lease for the postage machine will expire in July 2011.
+During the year ended April 30, 2010, the Marshal continued to lease two copiers and a postage machine under existing capital lease agreements.
+The lease for the copiers will expire in September 2012, and the lease for the postage machine will expire in September 2011.